isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-query-to-parameter.md

 ---
 description: The dashboard allows you to visualize samples of data from Adobe data workbench versus querying your dataset to completion.
-seo-description: The dashboard allows you to visualize samples of data from Adobe data workbench versus querying your dataset to completion.
-seo-title: Query-To Parameter
 solution: Analytics
 title: Query-To Parameter
 topic: Data workbench